esfand/hk2samples/README.md

 hk2-examples
 ============

-HK2 Examples Liberated and Updated
+Examples distributed with HK2 Liberated and Updated as well as other samples available in the wild, updated.